A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Introduction

-In this paper, inspired by the reflection matrix approach developed by Blondel \textit{et al.}~\cite{erebus} and based on noise cross-correlations, the distortion matrix approach is extended to satisfy seismic imaging purposes.
-The method is applied to San Jacinto fault zone (SJFZ) site.
+In this paper, inspired by the reflection matrix approach developed by~\cite{erebus} and based on noise cross-correlations, the distortion matrix approach is extended to satisfy seismic imaging purposes. \all{Compared to previous works~\citep{Badon2019,Lambert2020}, the matrix imaging method is here refined to take the best advantage of the nature of scatterers in geophysics (sparse scattering). } The method \all{thus developed} is applied to San Jacinto fault zone (SJFZ) site.
 Fault zones are indeed among the most challenging media for seismic imaging {given their} highly localized and abrupt variations of mechanical properties, extensive fractures and damage zones.
-In that respect, the \alex{SJFZ} is the most seismically active fault zone in Southern California~\citep{Hauksson}\alex{.
+In that respect, the {SJFZ} is the most seismically active fault zone in Southern California~\citep{Hauksson}{.
 It} accounts for a large portion of the plate motion in the region~\citep{Johnson1994,Lindsey2013}.
 A highly complex fault-zone structure with prominent lateral and vertical heterogeneities at various scales have already been highlighted in previous studies~\citep{Allam2012,Zigone2014,Roux_2016}.
-In particular, maps of the P and S wave velocities\alex{, $V_P$ and $V_S$,} have been inverted from earthquake arrival times for a depth range of 2-20 km ~\citep{Allam2012,allam2014seismic}. \alex{Surface wave tomographic images built from noise correlations revealed the velocity structure in the top 7 km of the complex plate boundary region at a resolution of about ten kilometers ~\citep{Zigone2014}}.
-To complement these regional studies and provide structural features in the first few kilometers with an improved resolution, ambient noise at higher frequency up to 10 Hz was analysed from data recorded by a dense rectangular array deployed around the Clark branch of the SJFZ ~\citep{Ben_Zion_2015, Roux_2016, mordret2019}. \alex{In particular}, Zigone \textit{et al.}~\cite{zigone2019imaging} used ambient noise cross-correlations in the 2-35 Hz frequency range to derive a velocity model in the top 100 m with a resolution of 50 m.
+In particular, maps of the P and S wave velocities{, $V_P$ and $V_S$,} have been inverted from earthquake arrival times for a depth range of 2-20 km ~\citep{Allam2012,allam2014seismic}. {Surface wave tomographic images built from noise correlations revealed the velocity structure in the top 7 km of the complex plate boundary region at a resolution of about ten kilometers ~\citep{Zigone2014}}.
+To complement these regional studies and provide structural features in the first few kilometers with an improved resolution, ambient noise at higher frequency up to 10 Hz was analysed from data recorded by a dense rectangular array deployed around the Clark branch of the SJFZ ~\citep{Ben_Zion_2015, Roux_2016, mordret2019}. {In particular}, ~\cite{zigone2019imaging} used ambient noise cross-correlations in the 2-35 Hz frequency range to derive a velocity model in the top 100 m with a resolution of 50 m.